James Ross 1835 - 1871

 End of life

-In May of 1871, James Ross became the third person to be admitted to the bar of Manitoba.
-James struggled with alcoholism following the dramatic events of the Red River Resistance, and his health never recovered.
-He contracted tuberculosis and died suddenly in September of 1871 at the age of 36.
-He was considered one of the settlement’s most important Metis political figures.
+In May of 1871, James Ross became the third person to be admitted to the bar in Manitoba.
+James struggled with alcohol and illness following the dramatic events of the Red River Resistance, and his health never recovered from the attack that killed Lynch.
+He contracted tuberculosis and died suddenly on September 20, 1871 at the age of 36.
+He was considered one of the Red River Settlement’s most important Metis political figures.